 Can I get car insurance while living in a hotel?

 Yes.
 Your insurance company needs an accurate address for the location of your vehicle, especially if you have full-coverage insurance.
 If that happens to be a hotel temporarily, that’s okay.
 However, you should tell your insurance company the hotel’s address isn’t your mailing address and update your address once you’ve established a permanent residence.

 How do I register and insure my car in a new state if I don’t have my new address yet?

 Find a residence in your new state before you update your car insurance and registration.
 Most states and insurance companies have grace periods that allow for people who are moving.
 Your car insurance should still cover you if everything is updated within the legal time frame.

 Of course, this varies between companies, so it’s always wise to check with your auto insurance company for the exact process.

 What steps can I take to lower my auto insurance costs after a move?

-After you move into your new place, get car insurance quotes from multiple companies to determine which one is the most cost-effective option.
+After moving into your new place, get car insurance quotes from multiple companies to determine the most cost-effective option.
 Also, be sure to ask every company what discounts are available to you.